OpenKudos/python_client/README.md

 # Kudos Python

-Kudos Python is an scraping kudos library based on the  [kudos contract](https://github.com/gitcoinco/Kudos721Contract).
+Kudos Python is a scraping kudos library based on the  [kudos contract](https://github.com/gitcoinco/Kudos721Contract).
 To begin to scrap kudos see [Setup](#Setup)